 Our extensive and regular interaction with major companies around the world ensures all our teaching is commercially relevant.
 Find out more about how you will be taught and assessed at Loughborough to give the very best learning experience.

-Career opportunities for IB Graduates
+Career opportunities for International Business Graduates

 We have very close links with major employers.
 Consequently our students have enjoyed great success in finding employment, and many organisations specifically target our graduates for recruitment.

 Example graduate destinations: Peugeot (Commercial Graduate Trainee); EDF Energy (Supply Chain Specialist); Deutsche Bank, Singapore (Project Manager); Sainsbury’s (Buyer).

 *Source: High Fliers Research, ‘The Graduate Market in 2016’, January 2016